Ki-Insurance/email-signature-generator/README.md

 #### Prerequisites
 - A code editor
 - A modern-_ish_ version of npm & node.
 The repo was created using `v17.3.1`.
+- Docker, but only if you choose to run the app in a [devcontainer](https://code.visualstudio.com/docs/remote/containers))

 #### Installation
+The application has a [dev-container](.devcontainer/.devcontainer.json) that enables you to get setup quickly if you're familiar with them.
+Your code editor might automatically find it and ask you to run it when you load the codebase.

+Otherwise, you can get setup 'manually' pretty quickly too!

 1. In a terminal type `npm install`
 2. Wait a couple of minutes for everything to download
 3. If that's all worked, that's all you need to do!